Search tax-exempt hospitals

 In addition to the federal requirements, some states have laws stipulating community benefit requirements as a result of tax-exemption.
 The laws vary from state to state and may require the tax-exempt hospitals to submit community benefit reports.
 Data on this web tool captures whether or not a state had a mandatory community benefit reporting law as of 2011.
 For more information, please see Community Benefit State Law Profiles Comparison at The Hilltop Institute.

 Does the state in which the tax-exempt hospital is located have a mandatory community benefit reporting statute?
-YES
+NO

 The ACA requires all 501(c)(3) tax-exempt hospitals to conduct a Community Health Needs Assessment (CHNA) every three years, starting with the hospital's tax year beginning after March 23, 2012.
 The 2011 Schedule H included an optional section of questions on the CHNA process.
 This web tool includes responses for those hospitals voluntary reporting this information.
 The web tool will be updated to reflect changes in these questions on the 2012 and subsequent Schedule H forms.

 Did the tax-exempt hospital report that they had conducted a CHNA?
-YES Did the CHNA define the community served by the tax-exempt hospital?
-YES Did the CHNA consider input from individuals that represent the broad interests of the community served by the tax-exempt hospital?
-YES Did the tax-exempt hospital make the CHNA widely available (i.e. post online)?
-YES Did the tax-exempt hospital adopt an implementation strategy to address the community needs identified by the CHNA?
-YES
+Not available Did the CHNA define the community served by the tax-exempt hospital?
+Not available Did the CHNA consider input from individuals that represent the broad interests of the community served by the tax-exempt hospital?
+Not available Did the tax-exempt hospital make the CHNA widely available (i.e. post online)?
+Not available Did the tax-exempt hospital adopt an implementation strategy to address the community needs identified by the CHNA?
+Not available Did the tax-exempt hospital execute the implementation strategy?
+Not available Did the tax-exempt hospital participate in the development of a community-wide plan?
+Not available

 - Statement of Program Service Accomplishments